gcsupportbot/Guess-That-Number/README.md

 A unique and addicting game in which you have to guess the randomly generated number based on hints.

 ## Getting Started
-It is reccomended that you do not try to run this on your own.
+It is recommended that you do not try to run this on your own.
 If you are experienced with Node.js applications and have used RethinkDB before, then go ahead.
 The `config.example.json` file under `src/` needs to be renamed to `config.json`.
 Then please fill out the information in the file.
 A RethinkDB database is required in order for the bot to function.
 Please make sure you have that installed, created a database, added added the following tables to it:
 * balance
 * command_stats
 * games